MarcelloDeidda/bookApp/README.md

 BookApp is developed with a Node.js runtime environment.
 The data is stored in a MongoDB database, connected to Node.js via Mongoose and hosted by MongoDB Atlas.
 The server is managed with Express.js.

 The dinamic views are written with EJS templating language.
-The frontend dasign mainly relies on Bootstrap v5.2, in addition to some CSS custom styles.
+The frontend design mainly relies on Bootstrap v5.2, in addition to some CSS custom styles.

 Register and Login functionalities, as well as safe password handling are managed by Passport.
 Custom middleware controls basic authorisation.
 Some additional security is provided with express-mongo-sanitize and sanitize-html.
 Other NPM packages used are express-session, connect-flash, JOI.

+The webapp is deployed via Render and is fully responsive for any screen type.
+When the server is not being used, it can take a few seconds for it to start.

 ### <a name="models"></a>2.1.Models